HPC - Arnold’s cat map

 Moreno Marzolla

-Last updated: 2022-10-18
+Last updated: 2023-11-03

 Arnold’s cat map is a continuous chaotic function that has been studied in the ’60s by the Russian mathematician Vladimir Igorevich Arnold.
-In its discrete version, the function can be understood as a transformation of a bitmap image \(P\) of size \(N \times N\) into a new image \(P'\) of the same size.
-For each \(0 \leq x, y < N\), the pixel of coordinates \((x,y)\) in \(P\) is mapped into a new position \(C(x, y) = (x', y')\) in \(P'\) where
+In its discrete version, the function can be understood as a transformation of a bitmapped image \(P\) of size \(N \times N\) into a new image \(P'\) of the same size.
+For each \(0 \leq x, y < N\), the pixel of coordinates \((x,y)\) in \(P\) is mapped into a new position \(C(x, y) = (x', y')\) in \(P'\) such that

 \[ x' = (2x + y) \bmod N, \qquad y' = (x + y) \bmod N \]

 (“mod” is the integer remainder operator, i.e., operator % of the C language).
-We may assume that \((0, 0)\) is top left and \((N-1, N-1)\) bottom right, so that the bitmap can be encoded as a regular two-dimensional C matrix.
+We may assume that \((0, 0)\) is top left and \((N-1, N-1)\) is bottom right, so that the bitmap can be encoded as a regular two-dimensional C matrix.

 The transformation corresponds to a linear “stretching” of the image, that is then broken down into triangles that are rearranged as shown in Figure 1.